Net Investment Income Tax (NIIT)

 FAQs

 You cannot legally evade it, but you can manage it.
-Strategies include investing in municipal bonds (tax-exempt), harvesting tax losses to offset gains, and managing the timing of income recognition to stay below the thresholds.
+Strategies include investing in municipal bonds (tax-exempt), harvesting tax losses to offset gains, and managing the timing of income recognition—such as through installment sales—to stay below the thresholds.
+Proactive planning is the best way to minimize the impact.

 The Bottom Line

-The Net Investment Income Tax (NIIT) is a significant consideration for affluent investors, effectively creating a third tier of taxation on passive income.
+Investors looking to preserve wealth and maximize after-tax returns may consider implementing strategies to manage their exposure to the Net Investment Income Tax (NIIT).
+The NIIT is a significant consideration for affluent individuals, effectively creating a third tier of taxation on passive income that can raise the total federal tax on investments to 23.8%.
 Because it interacts with both your investment success and your total income level, it requires a holistic approach to tax planning.
 By understanding the "lesser of" calculation rule and the specific exclusions (like retirement distributions and municipal bonds), taxpayers can make informed decisions to minimize this liability.
-Whether through strategic asset location, loss harvesting, or income timing, managing NIIT exposure is a key component of preserving wealth for high-net-worth individuals.
+On the other hand, the fixed income thresholds mean that more taxpayers are affected by the tax each year due to inflation.
+Ultimately, whether through strategic asset location, loss harvesting, or income timing, managing NIIT exposure is a key component of a robust financial strategy for high-net-worth individuals.

 Related Terms